Welcome to Footprint Garden Farm

 We are enjoying the challenge of creating a new sustainable home and garden but we know that not everyone wants to do the same.
 However we do think that we can do many things to make our homes more sustainable, grow organic food, change the way energy and water is used and significantly reduce waste.
 By taking small steps to make positive changes, we can all reduce our ecological footprint and learn to live lightly on the planet.

-Over the years we have learnt a lot about environmentally friendly building materials, planning and building houses, use of energy and water, zero waste living, healthy homes and urban farming.
+Over the years we have learnt a lot about environmentally friendly building materials (our cladding choices were featured in ReNew issue 149), planning and building houses, use of energy and water, zero waste living, healthy homes and urban farming.
 We are still striving to put in place all the knowledge we have acquired by means of many small steps.
 We believe that the best way to help others is by ‘walking the talk’.
-We love sharing our knowledge and experience with others and are planning to run workshops, tours and open days in the near future.
-If you would like to attend one of these events please contact us.
+We love sharing our knowledge and experience with others and are still planning to run workshops, tours and open days in the future.
+In the meantime we are available for consultations and advice, even just to answer your queries.
+If so please contact us.
 Sue also has a Permaculture Design Certificate and can help with planning and designing a Permaculture-based garden.

 We invite you to join us on this ecological adventure.
 Together we can work on the changes we all need to make to save our environment.
 We love a quote from the I Ching Book of Changes…A journey of a thousand miles starts with a single step!